 2,500+ square feet which includes a multi-purpose round room, study spaces, and private rooms for counselling

-A home away from home and peaceful refuge for Indigenous students
+A place to connect and a peaceful refuge for Indigenous students

 A place for ceremony, community gatherings, and relationship-building